r-windows/docs/rtools40.md

 mingw64 mingw-w64-x86_64-bzip2 1.0.8-1 [installed]
 ```

-In rtools (or msys2) all mingw packages are prefixed with `mingw-w64-686-` for the win32 version and with `mingw-w64-x86_64-` for the win64 version of the C/C++ library.
-For installing CRAN packages, we usually need both.
+In rtools (or msys2) all packages are prefixed with `mingw-w64-686-` for the 32-bit version and with `mingw-w64-x86_64-` for the 64-bit version.
+For building CRAN packages, we usually need both 32 and 64 bit..

 Use `pacman -Su` to update all packages that you have installed already.
 This can be combined with `-y` which we explained earlier, refreshes the repository index: